Recursive Inspection Games: Discussion of the model and interpretation of the main theorem

-Formally, the game $\Gammaprime(n,m,k)$ where the inspector does not know whether the inspectee violated or not after an uninspected period is not described recursively.
-However, it can be modelled as an extensive form game with information sets (see Kuhn, 1953) that represent this lack of knowledge.
-If we then change the game by assuming the inspector has this knowledge, then these information sets are ``cut'', which transforms $\Gammaprime(n,m,k)$ into the recursively described game $\Gamma(n,m,k)$ in (\ref{rec}).
+Formally, the game $\Gammaprime(n,m,k)$ without full information is not described recursively.
+However, it can be modelled as an extensive form game with information sets \cite{Ku1953} that represent the inspector's lack of information.
+If we then change the game to the game with full information, then these information sets are ``cut'', which transforms $\Gammaprime(n,m,k)$ into the recursively described game $\Gamma(n,m,k)$ in (\ref{rec}).
 Because the inspector's behavior strategy in $\Gamma(n,m,k)$ is the same at all information sets obtained from ``cutting'' an information set $h$, say, in the original game $\Gammaprime(n,m,k)$, it can also be defined uniquely as the behavior at~$h$ and thus defines a behavior strategy for $\Gammaprime(n,m,k)$.
 In particular, the value of $\Gammaprime(n,m,k)$ stays the same at $v(n,m,k)$.
-This (straightforward) manipulation of information sets is described in detail in von Stengel (1991).
+This (straightforward) manipulation of information sets is described in detail in \cite{vS1991}.
 In summary:

-\begin{corollary} The equilibrium payoff and the equilibrium strategies for the inspection game described in Theorem~\ref{t-main} also apply in the game $\Gammaprime(n,m,k)$ where the inspector is not informed about the action of the inspectee after a time period without inspection. \end{corollary}
+\begin{corollary} The equilibrium payoff and the equilibrium strategies for the inspection game with full information described in Theorem~\ref{t-main} also apply in the game $\Gammaprime(n,m,k)$ without full information where the inspector is not informed about the action of the inspectee after a time period without inspection. \end{corollary}